station-demand-forecasting-tool/sdft-docker/README.md

    Creating sdft-ui ... done
    ```

 7. You can now connect to the Rstudio server at [http://locahost:8787](http://localhost:8787).
-Logon with the user `rstudio` and the password you entered in `docker-compose.yml` earlier (if you are installing on a cloud-based VM then you will usually want to configure a tunnel in your SSH client to forward port 8787 on your local computer to port 8787 on your VM).
+Logon with the user `rstudio` and the password you entered in `docker-compose.yml` earlier.
+If you are installing on a cloud-based VM then you will usually want to configure a tunnel in your SSH client to forward port 8787 on your local computer to port 8787 on your VM (By default, the DigitalOcean Docker image will allow external access from any Internet host to http://yourdropletipaddress:8787).

 8. On the PostgreSQL container the database will now be created and the required tables and indexes generated.
 This process may take some time (perhaps 30-60 minutes).
 Due to the size of the database once fully generated (around 10GB), this is the most practical method of distribution.
 This process is only carried out the first time the sdft-db container is built.
 You can stop and start this container and the database will be preserved.